landing-ai/agentic-doc/README.md

 - **Automatic Large File Processing:** Splits large PDFs into manageable parts and processes them in parallel.
 - **Built-In Error Handling:** Automatically retries requests with exponential backoff and jitter for common HTTP errors.
 - **Parallel Processing:** Efficiently parse multiple documents at once with configurable parallelism.
+- **Modular Architecture:** Install only what you need - core parsing is lightweight, with optional features for connectors and visualization.

 ## Main Features